sabre1041/sigstore-ansible-github-action/README.md

 **Default**: Empty

 The `verify-cert-identity` setting controls whether to verify the Subject Alternative Name (SAN) of the signing certificate after signing has taken place.
-If it is set, `sigstore-python` will compare the certificate's SAN against the provided value.
+If it is set, `ansible-sign` will compare the certificate's SAN against the provided value.

 This setting only applies if `verify` is set to `true`.
 Supplying it without `verify: true`